-I. ZIPLINE DRESSING
+ZIPLINE DRESSING

-The Zip device is a non-invasive skin closure designed to improve your recovery experience after hip and knee surgeries.
-No painful stitches or staple removal1.
-No punctures that may allow bacteria into the wound site.
+The Zip device is a skin closure that does not puncture the skin.
+No more painful stitches or staple removal.
+No openings that may allow bacteria into the wound site.
 Less scarring than staples, no track marks.
-The Zip uses two flexible, non-latex adhesive strips on either side of the incision.
-These straps are linked by a patented closure system to gently distribute forces and precisely align the edges of your incision to close it securely.
+The Zipline uses two flexible, non-latex adhesive strips on either side of the incision.
+These straps are linked by a "Zip-tie" closure system to gently distribute forces and precisely align the edges of your incision to close it securely.
 Removal is as easy as peeling off a bandage.
-Not to be used on individuals with allergy/sensitivity to surgical tape.

-II.
-AQUACEL/OPTIFOAM DRESSING
+OPTIFOAM DRESSING

 A flexible, waterproof barrier to protect skin and allow bathing.
-Unique antimicrobial barrier combining the infection-fighting power of ionic silver with the unique capabilities of Hydrofiber.[TM] Aquacel/Optifoam must be removed 7 days after application and the wound redressed with a dry dressing.
-An additional dressing will be sent home with you from the hospital to change at the week mark or as needed for bleeding or drainage outside of the bandage.
-This may also be done in the office or by your home health nurse if you have one.
-Not to be used on individuals with allergy/sensitivity to metals.
+An additional dressing will be sent home with you from the hospital to change at the as needed for bleeding or drainage outside of the bandage.